arifperdana/BAPPENAS_2025/WorkshopGuide.md

 3. ✓ Integrate tidymodels predictions into Shiny outputs
 4. ✓ Use AI coding assistants effectively (prompt engineering for Shiny)
 5. ✓ Debug and customize AI-generated code
-6. ✓ Deploy and share your applications
+6. ✓ Share your applications with colleagues

 ---